-LESLIE: Going out to Wisconsin, right now, where Beth is dealing with a stinky refrigerator.
+LESLIE: Going out to Wisconsin, right now, where Beth is dealing with refrigerator odor.

 Beth, you’ve tried everything.
 What’s going on?

 BETH: I’ve had the stinkiness for about a month now.
 I keep washing it down and the stink still stays.
 I put baking soda in it.
 Nothing’s getting rid of it.
 I was wondering if mold could grow in the walls of the refrigerator or if there’s some sort of filter in there or …